-At the beginning of 1940 it was back to France, a village named Ecquoviers near Lens, where Chas rejoined his mule pack company, which, for the next few months, was stabled in a brickworks, and now became part of The Cyprus Regiment, a unit comprising British Officers and NCOs with the men being almost all Cypriots.
+By the end of April Chas was back in France, at a village named Ecquoviers near Lens, where he joined his mule pack company.
+They were stabled in a brickworks, and were part of The Cyprus Regiment, a unit comprising British Officers and NCOs with the men being almost all Cypriots.

 Part 3 - Africa